 Thank you for your time Mr. Smith.

 I remember those days.
-First of all – eat more!
-Eat like you are trying to gain weight for more fuel for your brain and your muscles.
-Your brain works off of glycogen so carb up and stay smart and fit!
+First of all, eat more.
+Eat like you are trying to gain weight for more fuel for your brain and muscles.
+Your brain works off of glycogen, so carb up and stay smart and fit.

 We used to do the following:

-AM Upper Body Workout: Here are some great ways to wake up and be fully aware in class.
-But, you need to eat well prior to class to fuel the body and mind.
+Morning upper-body workout: Here are some great ways to wake up and be fully aware in class.
+But you need to eat well before class to fuel the body and mind.
 Do a quick 30-minute run or swim PT before school.
-Often we did 40-45 min if we had the energy for a few more rounds of PT mixed with cardio in a variety of ways: (5 Part Series of PT Workouts)
+We often did 40-45 minutes if we had the energy for a few more rounds of PT, mixed with cardio in a variety of ways: (5-Part Series of PT Workouts)

-AM Leg Days: On leg days, you can do run or ruck or swim with fins mixing in squats and lunges in between timed and distance sets.
+Morning leg days: On leg days, you can run, ruck or swim with fins, mixing in squats and lunges between timed and distance sets.

-You can arrange it this way too: Run or ruck (of non impact cardio like bike, elliptical, row if needed) for 30-40 minutes.
-Every 5 minutes, stop and do squats: 20 lunges, 10 per leg.
+You can arrange it this way, too: Run or ruck (or non-impact cardio like bike, elliptical or row, if needed) for 30-40 minutes.
+Every five minutes, stop and do squats: 20 lunges, 10 per leg.

-PM Workout: Then in the evening when you have a second wind, which I found really helped with studying, before or after dinner get in a quick second workout.
-Try an upper body or leg lift or PT (pyramid, super set, max rep set) with an easy cardio following it.
-Or add in speed interval training (tabata or 1 min fast/ 1 min easy intervals) following a run or swim.
+Evening workout: When you have a second wind, which I found really helped with studying, get in a quick second workout before or after dinner.
+Try an upper body or leg lift or PT (pyramid, superset, max-rep set) with an easy cardio after it.
+Or add in speed interval training (Tabata or one minute fast/one minute easy intervals) after a run or swim.
 Focus on your weaknesses during the evening session.

-Hope this helps fitting in your Spec Ops Fitness preparation training into a very busy study and school schedule.
+Hope this helps fit in your spec-ops fitness preparation training into a very busy study and school schedule.